 Here’s how you weigh luggage on a regular scale:

 - Turn on your scale, and stand on top of it.
 Read what’s your current weight and remember it.

 - Pick up your luggage and again stand on the scale.
 Now read the new weight with your luggage included.

 - Subtract the larger number from the smaller one and you’ll end up with how much your luggage weighs.

 What Are the Weight Limits for Carry-On Luggage?

 Some airlines don’t have any weight limits for carry-on luggage while others do.
 The rule of thumb is if you’re flying with a cheaper airline, they will most likely have a weight limit in place.
-If you’re flying with a more expensive airline they usually won’t that kind of restriction.
+If you’re flying with a more expensive airline they usually won’t have that kind of restriction.

 Sometimes airlines have weight limits for carry-ons separately, and sometimes they’ll have weight limits for the total sum of your carry-on and personal items.
 The exact limits differ from airline to airline and usually range between 15 lbs to 50lbs.

 Here are the carry-on weight limits for the most common airlines: